quixio/quix-docs/docs/apis/streaming-reader-api/overview.md

 # Overview

-As an alternative to Quix Streams, the Quix platform supports real-time data streaming over WebSockets (or Long Polling depending on client support).
+Quix supports real-time data streaming over WebSockets (or Long Polling depending on client support).

 Clients can receive updates on data and definitions for parameters and events, as they happen.